tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:forIssue
 - Preferred Label: for Issue
-- Definition: Relates an IssueMethod to an Issue.
+- Definition: Relates a bdqffdq:IssueMethod to a bdqffdq:Issue.
 - SubClass Of: forDataQualityNeed; issueProperty
 - Range [ owl:someValuesFrom bdqffdq:forIssue ]
-- Comments: Use to link IssueMethods to Issues.
-Describes the relationship between a IssueMethod (solutions) in bdqffdq and an Issue (needs).
-Parallel concepts are forAmendment, forValidation, forMeasure.
+- Comments: Use to link a bdqffdq:IssueMethod to a bdqffdq:Issue.
+Describes the relationship between a bdqffdq:IssueMethod (Solutions layer, see Figure 3 in Veiga et al., 2017) and a bdqffdq:Issue (Need layer, see Figure 3 in Veiga et al., 2017).
+Parallel concepts are bdqffdq:forAmendment, bdqffdq:forValidation, and bdqffdq:forMeasure.

 ********************